 Students register for affiliated studies (A S) when they participate in study abroad programs offered by organizations and institutions with which the University has an affiliation agreement.
-Students enrolled in affiliated studies pay a fee of \$600 per semester and are considered fulltime students by the University.
+Students enrolled in affiliated studies pay a fee of \$600 per semester.
+Students who enroll in a part-time affiliated study program are considered part-time students by the University.
+Students who enroll in a full-time affiliated study program are considered full-time students by the University.